scaleoutsystems/fedn/examples/mnist-pytorch-DPSGD/README.rst

 ----------------------------------------------------------------------

 This example FEDn Project demonstrates how Differential Privacy can be integrated to enhance the confidentiality of client data.
 We have expanded our baseline MNIST-PyTorch example by incorporating the Opacus framework, which is specifically designed for PyTorch models.
-If you are interested more about Differential Privacy read our [blogpost](https://www.scaleoutsystems.com/post/guaranteeing-data-privacy-for-clients-in-federated-machine-learning) about it
+If you are interested more about Differential Privacy read our `blogpost <https://www.scaleoutsystems.com/post/guaranteeing-data-privacy-for-clients-in-federated-machine-learning>`__  about it.